 - Even the poisonous cashew nut shell liquid can be converted into useful products, including epoxies, ship varnishes and friction dust for the car brake linings, meaning the potential for downstream products is extensive.

 Source: Cultivating Cashew Nuts Info Pak at www.dalrrd.gov.za.

 - African Cashew Alliance www.africancashewalliance.com/en

-- On the Department of Agriculture, Forestry and Fisheries website, www.daff.gov.za, find the Info Pak “Cultivating cashew nuts” (under “Resource centre”).
+- On the Department of Agriculture, Land Reform and Rural Development (DALRRD) website, www.dalrrd.gov.za, find the Info Pak “Cultivating cashew nuts” (under “Resource centre”).

 The European or Spanish Chestnut grows into a large stately tree which when mature can carry hundreds of kilograms of nuts.
 They can grow about 12m x 12m and are best suited to a cool climate.
 They thrive in deep loamy soils and as they flower later in spring, frosts are generally not a problem.
 A well composted, well drained soil is ideal.
 Chestnuts, unlike hazelnuts, are partially self fertile but will be more productive if pollinated by another variety.
 Wind pollination is the main cross pollination method.
 Their separate male and female flowers open in November.
 The male flowers are on long yellow catkins the insignificant female flowers form at the base.

 - Find the notes on Chestnuts at www.agmrc.org/commodities-products/nuts/

 The coconut is grown in almost all tropical countries, on a large or small scale, and is put to many uses, as every part of the plant is useful.